 Permanent links

-The link in the address field cannot always be reused.
-Certain databases use permanent links, but not others.
-If the link is very long, this may suggest that it is not permanent.
-If you are unsure, look for designations such as ‘permanent link’, ‘persistent link’ or something else which suggests that the link is permanent.
-Try following the link the next day to see if it still works.
+The URL in the address bar cannot always be reused.
+Some databases provide permanent links, while others do not.
+If the link is very long, this may indicate that it is not permanent.
+If you are unsure, look for labels such as “permanent link”, “persistent link”, or similar terms that suggest the link is permanent.
+You can also try accessing the link again the next day to check if it still works.

 Remote access

-Most links also work outside the University’s network if you add information about the library’s remote login server in front of the link, as follow: https://libraryproxy.his.se/login?url= The link should then follow this model: https://libraryproxy.his.se/login?url=https://www.somedb.com/page.html
+Most links also work outside the University’s network if you add the library’s remote login server address in front of the link, as follows:

 Do not link to full text